Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks: Experiments

 \textbf{Implementation Details}.
-The structure of CAE reconstruction component and RAE is inspired from one of the auto-encoders introduced in Magnet \cite{meng2017magnet} with some modifications.
+The structure of CAE reconstruction component and RAE is inspired by the auto-encoders introduced in Magnet \cite{meng2017magnet} with some modifications.
 Our reconstruction auto-encoders, for MNIST and Fashion-MNIST dataset, consist of 3x3 convolutional layers in the encoder, each composed of 3 filters of size 3x3 with 1x1 strides and sigmoid activations.
 Between these two convolutional layers a MaxPooling 2x2 is located.
 At the decoder, the structure of Convolutional layers are the same as the encoder.
 The only difference is that the MaxPooling layer is replaced with a 2D UpSampling layer.
 As the last layer of the decoder we have a third 3x3 convolutional layer with only one filter (compatible to number of channels in MNIST and Fashion-MNIST) to reconstruct an output image with the same size as the input image.
 Also, as \cite{meng2017magnet} suggests, we use a slightly different architecture for CIFAR-10, by utilizing only one convolutional layer in the encoder and one in the decoder with the mentioned parameters.
 For the auxiliary classifier, encoder's output is flattened and fed to a dense classification layer with size 128.
 We experimentally found out that dropping out the data with rates 0.25 and 0.5 before and after the dense layer serves the best in training the data and reduces the overfitting.
 For each dataset, we train CAE for 100 epochs and the RAE for 300 epochs with a batch size of 256 using the Adam optimizer.
 The aggregated error $Error(x)$ is calculated based on \eqref{eq:error_cae} on weighted sum of the normalized $L_1$-norm reconstruction error and the auxiliary classifier's cross entropy loss.\\

 \textbf{Comparison Methods}.
-Distance-based outlier detectors are state-of-the-art methods in defending against poisoning attacks \cite{koh2018stronger,paudice2018detection}.
-One of their interesting properties is that they are robust against poisoning attacks.
-So, similar to \cite{koh2018stronger}, we select \textbf{centroid-based Outlier Detectors (OD)} as the baseline.
+Distance-based outlier detectors are state-of-the-art methods in defending against poisoning attacks \cite{koh2021stronger,paudice2018detection}.
+One of their interesting properties is that they are very robust against poisoned data and do not require to be trained on a purely clean dataset.
+So, similar to \cite{paudice2018detection}, we select \textbf{centroid-based Outlier Detectors (OD)} as the baseline.
 It first finds the centroids of each class in the training dataset and then discards the points that are distant from their respective class centroid.

 Furthermore, we compare our method to a modified Magnet, a state-of-the-art auto-encoder based detector designed for adversarial examples.
 We make the following modifications in order to make it compatible with poisoning attacks under our setting.
 We train Magnet on the same poisonous data as the other defense methods.
 It contrasts with the Magnet original paper in which the authors train the Magnet on a thoroughly clean dataset.
 It is based on the assumption of access to such a clean dataset, which is valid under evasion attack (against adversarial examples) at inference time, but not the poisoning attacks during training time.
 We use the same structure as the original paper suggests \cite{meng2017magnet}, the only hyperparameter we change is the number of epochs for a better adaptation to poisoning attacks (from 100 epochs to 300 epochs).
 In addition to the detector, we also evaluate the performance of Magnet detector paired with a reformer \cite{meng2017magnet}.
 In this case, after Magnet detector filters out poisons, it passes the remaining data through the reformer, which is another auto-encoder.
 The reformer's reconstructed output will replace the original input and then be fed to the classifier.